Professor, Marital and Family Therapy Programs

 The Chicago School of Professional Psychology

 Her dissertation,I thought love would last forever, examined the transformational potential of grief and divorce and initiated an interest that continues to this day.
 She is the author of The Grace Filled Divorce (2012).
-She is also developing a program for families struggling with addiction and is writing a book, Family Therapy and Addiction: The Family Matters Program, under contract with Routledge Publications.
+Most recently, she has developed a program for families struggling with addiction that is offered in an online format.
+She is writing a book, Family Therapy and Addiction: The Family Matters Program, under contract with Routledge Publications.

 - Education History

 Degree Institution Year B.A.
 Liberal Studies University of Toronto, Toronto Ontario CANADA 1979 M.A.
 California State University, Northridge, Northridge, CA 1994 Ph.D.
 Clinical Psychology with an emphasis in Depth Psychology Pacifica Graduate Institute, Carpinteria, CA 2001